Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Voyage - 1940:

-Marstenen departed Indian Bay on July 23-1940 with a cargo of 789 1/2 cubic fathoms of pulpwood, of which about 200 fathoms were on deck, arriving St. John's that same day.
+Marstenen had departed Indian Bay on July 23-1940 with a cargo of 789 1/2 cubic fathoms of pulpwood, of which about 200 fathoms were on deck, arriving St. John's that same day.
 While there, minor engine repairs were carried out, and in accordance with instructions from London, cement slabs were fitted around the bridge and wireless room for protection.

-She left St. John's on Aug.
+She left St. John's again on Aug.
 1, arriving Sydney, C. B. on Aug.
-3, then left in Convoy (S)HX 63 the following day, with arrival Belfast on Aug.
+3, departing the following day in the Sydney portion of Convoy HX 63, with arrival Belfast on Aug.
 18 in order to be degaussed there.
-Departed Belfast in the afternoon of Aug.
-21 bound for Gourock to get the electric system tested.
-She arrived Gourock Roads on Aug.
-22, the test was carried out on the 25th, whereupon she left on Aug.
-28 in convoy for London (see Convoy WN 11 - external link).
+She left Belfast again in the afternoon of Aug.
+21, bound for Gourock to get the electric system tested, and arrived Gourock Roads on Aug.
+22. The test was carried out on the 25th, whereupon she left on Aug.
+28 in convoy for London (A. Hague has included her, with Lyng and Sjofna, in Convoy WN 11 - external link - the archive document gives departure Clyde Aug.
+27, destination Ridham Dock).
 She had passed Duncansby Head at around 18:00 on Aug.
 30, and about 3 hours later those on board heard firing on the port side of the convoy, assumed to be coming from an escorting destroyer.
 On the bridge at the time were Captain Mathiesen, 2nd Mate Strand and Deck Boy Powell (lookout), with the Estonian Ordinary Seaman Vallist at the wheel.
 Steward Skogvoll had been requested by the captain to stand by the machine gun.

 Suddenly, at about 21:30, when about 22 n. miles southeast of Duncansby Head a violent explosion occurred aft on the port side, with a column of water rising high in the air.
 She had been attacked by German aircraft, a bomb (or torpedo?) having detonated outside No. 4 hatch, causing water to rush into the engine room.
-The captain had seen an aircraft on the port side outside No. 2 hatch, with its wing tips almost at the height of their deck cargo stanchions which measured about 17'.
+The captain had seen an aircraft on the port side off No. 2 hatch, with its wing tips almost at the height of their deck cargo stanchions which measured about 17'.
 However, no sound had been heard from the plane, so it was assumed it had come down with its engine shut off.

 All the men were subsequently ordered to the lifeboats.
 The port boat left with 10 men who were picked up by the Swedish steamer Birgitta (from the same convoy) and landed in Methil, later sent on to Leith with arrival there on Sept.
 2. The starboard boat was kept alongside as long as possible, but as Marstenen was sinking quickly by the stern, and it looked as if she was going to capsize, they rowed away as fast as they could, and were barely away when the ship capsized to port and went under to the after part of the forecastle with her bow out of the water.
 The 11 men in this boat were later picked up by an escorting destroyer and landed in Leith on Sept.
 1, where they were assisted by the Norwegian consul.